d-shaun/CrownBot/README.md

 ### Requirements

-- A Discord API token — see <https://discord.com/developers/docs/topics/oauth2#shared-resources>.
+- A Discord API token: see <https://discord.com/developers/docs/topics/oauth2#shared-resources>.

-- Your (bot owner's) Discord ID—you need to specify this for the "owner only" commands to work. ([Learn how to get it](https://support.discord.com/hc/en-us/articles/206346498))
+- Your (bot owner's) Discord ID: you need to specify this for the "owner only" commands to work. ([Learn how to get it](https://support.discord.com/hc/en-us/articles/206346498))

-- A Last.fm API key — you'll need to create an ["API account"](https://www.last.fm/api/) on Last.fm.
+- A Last.fm API key: you'll need to create an ["API account"](https://www.last.fm/api/) on Last.fm.

 - A MongoDB connection string; this is how:
   - On the "Cluster" section, click the "CONNECT" button and then "Connect your application."